TalosSources/stomatal_hybrid_modelling/notes/iterative_training_calibration.md

 # Roadmap
 * remove prints, make the training understandable
 * perhaps show some "convergence error" values, even a plot?
+* worry somewhat about some of the magic numbers (including convergence threshold)

 ## Then
 * hyperparams again?